fakih/blog/dev/json/java-tests-json.md

 }
 ```

+JSONAssert is really a nice library and I invite you to read the readme which is almost the whole documentation you will need.
+If you work with springboot, you don't need to add a dependency as it is already included in the dependency tree :wink:

-Did you noticed the only addition was `JSONAssert` before `assertEquals`?
+Instead, switching to the JSONAssert implies only one and only one modification: adding `JSONAssert` before `assertEquals`?
-So this change will solve the first two lines of our problems :
+With this change we fix the first two lines in our problems list:
 * ~~Jackson can write properties in any order.~~
 * ~~Error message are awful to read when the test fails~~

-That's really a nice library and I invite you to read the readme which is almost the whole documentation you will need.
-If you work with springboot, you don't need to add a dependency as it is already included in the dependency tree :wink:

 ## Cool but I'm using [assertj](https://github.com/joel-costigliola/assertj-core) and I don't like `assertEquals`

-I have a solution for you and the best part is that it will also solve the last point.
+I have a solution for you and the best part is that it will also fix the last point.
 [advertising]So if you don't know assertJ, go check it out, it is a great library to improve your tests :heart:[/advertising]

 For this part, there is a big downside though, you need to be bound to Springboot...
 I'm a bit sad, but someday I think